epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

 ## 6. Discussion and Limitations

 ### 6.a.
 What we can conclude robustly (and what we cannot)

+Across analyses spanning composition, differential expression, and predictive modeling, the data support a plaque-centered but strongly spatially structured view of pathology.
+At the same time, Section 4.c clarifies that spatial autocorrelation and regional heterogeneity can inflate apparent predictability unless evaluation explicitly withholds contiguous tissue.

 1. **Plaque proximity reshapes cell-type composition**, with immune/vascular/astrocytic enrichment near plaques and broad neuronal depletion (RQ1).
 2. **PIG gradients are strongly linked to composition shifts**, especially immune enrichment and neuronal depletion, but remain distance-associated even after accounting for cell type (RQ2).
-3. **All 16 PIGs show significant plaque-proximal elevation**, with Gfap exhibiting the strongest spatial gradient and Cxcl10 appearing nearly flat due to extreme zero inflation (RQ3).
+3. **All 16 PIGs show significant plaque-proximal elevation**, with *Gfap* exhibiting the strongest spatial gradient and *Cxcl10* appearing nearly flat due to extreme zero inflation (RQ3).
-4. **Gene expression contains limited but real distance information** (best gene-only test R² ≈ 0.26 with XGBoost), and error structure is spatially patterned and heteroscedastic (RQ4).
+4. **Gene expression contains limited but real distance information**, and error structure is spatially patterned and heteroscedastic (RQ4).
+However, Section 4.c shows that the *magnitude* of predictive performance depends critically on whether spatial leakage is controlled: random splits systematically overstate generalization relative to spatial block splits, sometimes by very large margins (e.g., +138.2% for *Ctst*, +1,369% for *Nrep*).
-5. **Spatial-only models can be misleadingly strong**: cross-mouse diagnostics show they largely learn conserved anatomy rather than plaque pathology (RQ4).
+5. **Spatial-only models can be misleadingly strong**: cross-mouse diagnostics indicate they largely learn conserved anatomy rather than plaque pathology (RQ4).
+Section 4.c extends this point: even when models incorporate biologically motivated features, evaluation that allows the model to see the entire brain (random cell-level CV) can still yield inflated R² due to spatial autocorrelation.
 6. **Age- and genotype-aware z-normalized signatures reveal AD-specific, age-progressive glial activation**, concentrated in microglia and astrocytes (RQ5).
+7. **Plaque topology and spatial structure are region-dependent, and models implicitly recover this multi-scale organization.** A decision-tree reconstruction of the plaque-distance field (via a 200×200 spatial grid) yields coarse segmentation in more homogeneous regions (notably around the diencephalon) and finer segmentation in structurally heterogeneous regions (hippocampus and isocortex), consistent with more uniform plaque spacing in the former and more structured grouping in the latter.
+This regional dependence provides a mechanistic bridge between descriptive anatomy and model behavior: “where” a cell sits in the brain can change not only plaque density but the *spatial regularity* of plaque organization.
+8. **Local neighborhood context carries substantial predictive signal beyond coarse spatial location.** Under spatial-block cross-validation, models that use neighborhood-derived summaries (e.g., average expression of other PIGs in neighboring cells, summarized as a “neighbor signature”) remain surprisingly strong, indicating that local microenvironment encodes information relevant to gene expression beyond what is explained by distance alone.
+Introducing an explicit distance×signature interaction improves mean performance, but the gain over a signature-only model is not statistically significant at the 95% level, suggesting that much of the interaction’s predictive value is already captured by the neighbor signature itself.
+9. **What we cannot conclude robustly is fine-scale causal structure or single-cell–level spatial effects below the resolution of our alignment and sampling.** Even when residuals show no systematic distance-dependent trend after accounting for modeled neighborhood signal, this does not imply that all plaque-distance effects have been “explained”; rather, it indicates that remaining errors are dominated by distance-agnostic variability and heteroscedasticity.
+Similarly, association patterns do not establish whether plaques drive the local state, whether vulnerable regions drive plaque accumulation, or whether both are shaped by upstream processes.

+Taken together, the paper supports a locally coherent narrative: plaques sit within a spatially heterogeneous brain substrate, and the observed plaque-proximal gene programs and composition shifts are embedded within region-dependent plaque topology and microenvironmental structure.
+The modeling results are best interpreted as quantifying *how much* of the expression signal is recoverable from distance, anatomy, and neighborhood state under stringent spatial generalization—not as definitive mechanistic attribution.

+---

-### 6.b Confounding, alignment error, sparsity/zero inflation, and interpretation risks
+### 6.b Confounding, alignment error, sparsity/zero inflation, spatial leakage, and interpretation risks

 - **Alignment error:** IF-to-morphology RMSE is small (3.2 µm) but nonzero; fine-scale (single-digit µm) conclusions remain sensitive.
+In practice, this means that distance-to-plaque effects should be interpreted as mesoscopic trends rather than precise single-cell radial laws.
-- **Zero inflation and sparsity:** genes like Cxcl10 illustrate that statistical significance can coexist with minimal practical effect size due to near-all-zero distributions.
+- **Zero inflation and sparsity:** genes like *Cxcl10* illustrate that statistical significance can coexist with minimal practical effect size due to near-all-zero distributions; zero inflation also complicates interaction visualizations and can mask structured effects present in nonzero subsets.
-- **Anatomical confounding:** plaque density varies by region; any model using coordinates must be treated as potentially learning anatomy rather than pathology.
+- **Anatomical confounding:** plaque density varies by region; any model using coordinates (and, more broadly, any feature correlated with anatomy) must be treated as potentially learning anatomy rather than pathology.
+Section 4.c further shows that models can implicitly encode regional structure even when trained on biologically relevant targets (e.g., plaque-distance fields), emphasizing the need to separate “anatomy learning” from “pathology learning.”
+- **Spatial leakage and evaluation dependence:** random cross-validation can substantially inflate performance because nearby cells share context (spatial autocorrelation).
+The tile-based spatial block CV (391 tiles with 78 held out, ~20%) provides a more stringent estimate, and the large gene-to-gene variability in leakage gaps (e.g., *Ctst*, *Nrep*) implies that any single pooled performance metric can obscure which genes are truly transferable out-of-region.
+- **Neighborhood features can still encode location:** although neighborhood summaries are biologically motivated, they can act as proxies for local tissue identity.
+Ablations in Section 4.c partially address this by breaking neighborhood correspondence: within-tile permutation causes a 62.9% drop in spatial-block OOF performance (no overlap in 95% CIs), and substituting 100 nearest neighbors with 100 farthest neighbors causes an 86.4% drop.
+These results support a real dependence on local structure, but they do not eliminate the possibility that some neighborhood signal reflects regional identity rather than plaque-specific mechanisms.
+- **Sensitivity to spatial discretization and neighbor definitions:** tile size, the number of neighbors (e.g., 100), and the precise definition of “neighbor” can change the balance between microenvironmental signal and coarse spatial averaging.
+This is particularly important in anatomically complex regions (hippocampal formation, isocortex) and near tissue boundaries.
+- **Boundary artifacts and “break-away” cells:** detached or peripheral cells can be trivially far from plaques and can disproportionately influence segmentation, residual maps, and permutation behavior—especially when tiles mix “continental” (main tissue mass) and “island” (detached) cells.
-- **Cross-mouse comparability:** batch-like distortions make global cross-mouse normalization risky; the chosen within-cluster z-score approach mitigates but does not eliminate all comparability concerns.
+- **Cross-mouse comparability:** batch-like distortions make global cross-mouse normalization risky; the chosen within-cluster z-score approach mitigates but does not eliminate all comparability concerns, particularly for genes with strong regional specificity.
-- **Causal direction:** composition shifts and PIG changes co-occur; while regression and correlation help disentangle them, they do not establish causality.
+- **Causal direction and latent variables:** composition shifts, PIG expression, plaque distance, and neighborhood state co-occur.
+Regression, ablations, and spatial CV help decompose predictive contributions, but they do not establish causality, nor do they rule out unmeasured covariates (e.g., local damage state, vascular microstructure, technical capture variation) that could drive both plaques and transcriptional programs.

+---

 ### 6.c.
 Implications for target selection and drug development relevance

-Despite these limitations, the combined evidence supports a biologically consistent plaque-centered narrative: plaques are surrounded by activated glial niches (microglia/astrocytes) with elevated plaque-induced genes, accompanied by cell-type redistribution and distance-dependent decay.
-This quantitative framing is directly relevant for identifying plausible therapeutic targets that are (i) proximal to plaques, (ii) cell-type-specific, and (iii) progressive with pathology and age.
+Despite these limitations, the combined evidence supports a biologically consistent plaque-centered narrative: plaques are embedded within region-dependent spatial structure and are surrounded by activated glial niches (microglia/astrocytes) with elevated plaque-induced genes, accompanied by cell-type redistribution and distance-dependent decay.
+Section 4.c adds an important translational nuance: a meaningful fraction of expression variability is encoded not only in plaque proximity but also in *local neighborhood state*, and this neighborhood signal is predominantly local (performance collapses under far-neighbor substitution and declines strongly under within-tile permutation).
+Consequently, targets that appear promising under naive evaluation may be those that track conserved anatomy or broad regional identity rather than plaque-linked mechanisms; robust prioritization should therefore emphasize signals that (i) remain detectable under spatial block generalization, (ii) exhibit interpretable dependence on plaque proximity and local microenvironment, and (iii) show consistency with age- and genotype-progressive AD-specific activation signatures.
+This framing aligns therapeutic target selection with the spatial constraints of real tissue biology: interventions are more likely to succeed when they modulate plaque-proximal, cell-type-resolved programs that are locally coherent and progressive with pathology, rather than programs that simply mark where the cell resides in the brain.

 ---